Up to $500,000

 What Will a Business Term Loan Cost?

-The good news is, their interest rates are lower than the majority of lending products.
+Due to their favorable interest rates, business term loan costs are lower than the majority of lending products.

-Even if you’re approved for the best rates, it’s still important to understand all the fees that are included in your term loan program.
-Regardless of the financing provider, be sure to ask any questions you have that deal with the cost of your particular program.
+Even if you’re approved for the best business term loan rates, though, it’s still important to understand all the fees that are included in your term loan program.
+Be sure to ask your term loan lender any questions you have about the cost of your program.

 Just how affordable can a business term loan be?
 Let’s take a look at an example.